 Monster Cropping Creates Monster Buds

-When it comes to training methods, monster cropping may not be the most popular or common, but it sure offers amazing results.
+When it comes to training methods, this cropping method may not be the most popular or common, but it sure offers amazing results.
 As such, we get several clones that grow great buds at the same time with the donor plant.
 So, it’s a great way to get an endless supply of superior weed.

 To make monster cropping work, it’s important to focus on each step so we can avoid errors.
 Moreover, this method requires a lot of work, so commitment to the craft is essential.
 But once we see the stunning results, all the hard work will make all the trouble worth it.